TheEt1234/libox_controller/README.md

 ### Almost everything besides that is *basically* identical to the mooncontroller

 # Test goals
-- 100% test coverage would probably be a very dumb goal to set
-- So instead, the goal is to have 90+% coverage of `controller.lua`
+- coverage of 90+% of `controller.lua`
-- Tests are not done on mtg but rather on mystery mtt game (probably airgame, that is good btw)
+- problem: coverage is really jumbled up and i have no idea how to get m o a r coverage

 # TODOs:
 - user generated libraries